Crews work to restore power to more than 300,000 Michigan homes, businesses after storms

 In the Detroit suburb of Royal Oak, resident Michael Zaccardelli said he had heard about the approaching bad weather Tuesday evening and decided to move his car off the street.
 Just 15 minutes later, a tree in his front yard fell onto the exact spot where his car had been parked.

 “It would’ve been a complete loss.
-Everyone’s safe and just really thankful no one got hurt,” Zaccardelli said.
+Everyone’s safe and just really thankful no one got hurt,” Zaccardelli told WXYZ-TV.

 While Consumers Energy crew members were working to restore power, the utility said it would distribute water and ice to residents in the cities of Midland and Rockford.
 The company said about 360 members of utility crews were continuing an “around-the-clock effort to restore power.”